DumbCaveSpider/Minecraft-Cloud-Shell/README.md

 # Minecraft Cloud Shell Tutorial & Info (Development Version)

 ## Note for Everyone

+`[IMPORTANT] This development build is outdated and no longer been work on.
+Please considering going to LordOfWizard's Project for a stable build.
+Thanks!`

 This Project is offically **Forked** into [LordOfWizard's Project](https://github.com/lordofwizard/mcserver).
 This project will consently be updating with different features.
 This is more like a development builds and LordOfWizard's will be the stable builds.
 Feel free to keep on testing this project out.

 You can use [LordOfWizard's Project](https://github.com/lordofwizard/mcserver) if you want a static and more stable builds.